petryx/insecure_code_patterns/README.md

-# Insecure Keywords Code Patterns
+# Unsafe keyword code patterns

-The objective of this repository is to create a Database of insecure keywords in the principal programming languages.
+This repository aims to create a database of unsafe keywords in major programming languages.

-The repository will consist of a list of keywords that generally direct to insecure code but can lead to a false positive; a manual static code analysis is always necessary.
+The repository will consist of a list of keywords that generally target insecure code but can lead to a false positive; a manual analysis of static code is always necessary to better evaluate.

+These keywords are dangerous functions or methods.
+So, to use them, it is necessary to surround them with user input sanitization, protections, and more.

 Let's enrich these insecure keywords.
+This repository is for the #infosec community.
+If you have more dangerous functions or methods, please open an issue or pull a request.
+It will be a pleasure to add your recommendation, and if at the moment you do not have a proposal, a star will be awesome too.

+## Reference

+    - Book Practical Security Automation and Testing